UNPROTECTED SMALL RURAL HERITAGE Regional call

 Resources needed

-In terms of human resources, 3 people from the Regional Head Department of Culture and 6 people form the local representatives of National Heritage Foundation are working for this project.
+HR: 3 people from the Regional Head Department of Culture and 6 people from the local representatives of National Heritage Foundation.

 Evidence of success